 Source: David Rumsey Map Collection, A Map of the British Empire in America by Henry Popple (1733)

-Byrd is credited with naming the Dan River.
+Byrd is generally given credit for naming the Dan River.
 He never explained a reason, but the presumption is that the river's name reflects the Biblical phrase used to define the boundaries of Canaan, "from the Dan to Beersheba."
-Byrd was well aware of the Old Testament, and in 1728 he was defining the boundaries of Virginia and North Carolina.3
+Byrd was well aware of the Old Testament, and in 1728 he was surveying the boundaries of Virginia and North Carolina, the "dividing line."3

 US Geological Survey now labels the river "Roanoke" for its entire length, ignoring local use of "Staunton River" place name